ddevault/Craft.Net/README.md

 *Craft.Net.Client is the newest addition to Craft.Net, and it is unstable and lacking in features.*

-* Connect to and play on 1.5 multiplayer servers
+* Connect to and play on 1.5.1 multiplayer servers
-  * Full support for the 1.5 protocol
 * Handles loaded and unloaded chunks from the remote world
   * Can also save server world to disk
 * Encrypt/decrypt local lastlogin files (useful for launchers)